-Studies similar to this have been and are being carried out by a consortium of scientists put together by Lynne McTaggart, author of the book published in 2002, THE FIELD: The

-Quest for the Secret Force of the Universe, and her 2008 release, The INTENTION EXPERIMENT: Using Your Thoughts to Change Your Life and the World.
+Studies similar to this have been and are being carried out by a consortium of scientists put together by Lynne Mc-Taggart, who was mentioned a little while ago, author of the book published in 2002, THE FIELD: The Quest for the Secret Force of the Universe, and her 2008 release, The INTENTION EXPERIMENT: Using Your Thoughts to Change Your Life and the World.
 When she was on my show in early 2008, she described some of these experiments and the terrific success she and her colleagues have had.
 She said several of these studies were already being prepared for publication.